dmuiruri/woltorders/docs/index.md

 ### Feature Engineering

-In general, we use the available features to generate extra features that would be useful in providing insights.
+In general, we use the available features to generate extra features that would be useful in providing insights either extra insights or could be used to enhance modelling algorithms.

 Features such as  USER_LAT, USER_LONG, VENUE_LAT, VENUE_LONG are used to
 compute the distance between the user and venue,